natcap/invest.users-guide/source/sdr.rst

 **Step 1** Based on the work by Borselli et al. (2008), the model first computes the connectivity index (IC) for each pixel.
 The connectivity index describes the hydrological linkage between sources of sediment (from the landscape) and sinks (like streams.)
 Higher values of IC indicate that source erosion is more likely to make it to a sink (i.e. is more connected), which happens, for example, when there is sparse vegetation or higher slope.
 Lower values of IC (i.e. lower connectivity) are associated with more vegetated areas and lower slopes.

-IC is a function of both the area upslope of each pixel ( :math:'D_{up}' ) and the flow path between the pixel and the nearest stream ( :math:'D_{dn}' ).
-If the upslope area is large, has lower slope, and good vegetative cover (so a low USLE C factor), :math:'D_{up}' will be low, indicating a lower potential for sediment to make it to the stream.
-Similarly, if the downslope path between the pixel and the stream is long, has lower slope and good vegetative cover, :math:'D_{dn}' will be low.
+IC is a function of both the area upslope of each pixel ( :math:`D_{up}` ) and the flow path between the pixel and the nearest stream ( :math:`D_{dn}` ).
+If the upslope area is large, has lower slope, and good vegetative cover (so a low USLE C factor), :math:`D_{up}` will be low, indicating a lower potential for sediment to make it to the stream.
+Similarly, if the downslope path between the pixel and the stream is long, has lower slope and good vegetative cover, :math:`D_{dn}` will be low.

 IC is calculated as follows: